-A student who has a debt can be denied registration, nor can appear for the semester examination, and will not be issued a transcript or diploma or degree, or any statement regarding his/her academic status at the university.
+A student who has a debt can be denied registration, and will not be issued a transcript or diploma or degree, or any statement regarding his/her academic status at the university.
 Students who join Spicer Adventist University must recognize that all financial obligations to the institution must be promptly met.
 Therefore, before registration the student must have a good understanding of the financial obligations involved and make sure that these obligations are met.

 The Finance Committee of Spicer Adventist University shall be responsible for preparing/revising the fee structure of the university and submitting it to the Governing Body for its approval.
-The Governing Body of the university shall authorize the Vice Chancellor to approve the recommendations of this Body, regarding the introduction of new fees, revision of the fee structure, etc, on behalf of the Governing Body, and the revised fee structure shall come into effect from the following academic year and remain in force till further revision.
+The Governing Body of the university shall authorize the Chief Financial Officer (CFO) to submit a proposal to the fees structure review committee in the manner as may be presented.
+After approval from the government the university shall displays the fees structure on the notice board and upload it on the website.
+The students will have to pay these fees.
+The revised fee structure shall come into effect from the following academic year and remain in force till further revision.
 The fee structure is computed for an academic year and divided into two instalments for each semester.
 Unless specified, no amount is refundable even though a student withdraws or is dismissed from the university during the semester.
-Each year, the fee structure is displayed on the university websites and also on the bulletin board of the Finance Office.
-The detailed fee structure is available in the Finance Office and students who wish to have a copy of the fee structure may avail from the Finance Office.

 The Tuition fee given in the fee structure is prescribed for the students with Indian residential status.
 Fees for the students who are from SAARC Countries are two times that is prescribed for the students of Indian residential status.
 Fees for Non-Resident Indians (N.R.I.), Persons of Indian Origin (P.I.O.) and Foreign Nationals, are three times the fees that is prescribed for the students with Indian residential status.
-Students from the State of Maharashtra and students who are baptised member of the Seventh-day Adventist Church in Southern Asia Division shall avail 50% scholarship on tuition fees only.
+Students from the State of Maharashtra and those from Christian minority community of the Seventh-day Adventist Church in Southern Asia Division shall avail 50% scholarship on tuition fees only.

 Students from the State of Maharashtra: Means a Candidate passing SSC or HSC (Std.XII) and Higher Education thereafter from the State of Maharashtra OR the candidate should be domicile of the State of Maharashtra.